FAQ

 More than anything else, I encourage you to notice if you feel safe and accepted when interacting with a therapist.
 The therapeutic relationship is known to be the most important healing element in therapy—more than any specific approaches or techniques.

 • I offer therapy on a synchronous online platform that includes video, optional auto-captions, and a chat box.
 You’re welcome to communicate in your preferred way, including AAC (unfortunately, though, I don’t know sign language).
 I try to adjust my communication to each person based on their feedback.
 I offer clear sound through a good quality microphone and quiet environment, and a clear image through good lighting and camera in an uncluttered environment on my end.
 It is possible for you to connect via phone audio, if this helps.
 I understand sometimes you may want to be off-camera, or moving around during session, and encourage you to use any other self-accommodations that are helpful.
 I am open to a support person joining you for some of our interactions, once we are able to confirm your informed consent.
-Please let me know of any other ways I can make therapy more accessible to you!

 • The PhD, along with my MAE and EdS degrees, show that after completing undergrad I attended 7 additional years of graduate school to become a strong clinician and to understand research and theory in my field.